Covid-Nein-Team/TheSoundOfSilence/data/README.md

 All data uses the country names in the `../resources/countries.geojson`.
-Note that only 180 countries are contained, as many smaller states are, unfortunately, not covered well by standard satteliter resolutions.
+Note that only 180 countries are contained, as many smaller states are, unfortunately, not covered well by standard sattelite resolutions.

+We extend our gratitude to [NASA Earthdata](https://earthdata.nasa.gov/), from where all sattelite data was loaded.

 In addition to these files, we also supply the following auxiliary files that we used to pre-process the data.